GSA/plainlanguage.gov/_pages/law/history/index.md

 sidenav: law
 ---

+This timeline is an abbreviated and updated version of [A History of Plain Language in the United States Government]({{ site.baseurl }}/law/history/plain-language-in-the-united-states-government/) by Joanne Locke.

 ## 2010s

 * President Obama signed the [Plain Writing Act of 2010](https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/content-detail.html) into law on October 13, 2010.